webxos/macroslow/README.md

 NVIDIA CUDA: Accelerates Qiskit simulations for trajectory and cooling optimization in ARACHNID and other applications.
 Applications: Autonomous navigation, robotic arm manipulation, and humanoid skill learning, optimized for CUDA-enabled GPUs.

-## DRONE SOFTWARE: Qubit based Drone Software

-PROJECT ARACHNID, the Rooster Booster, is a quantum-powered rocket booster system designed to Integrate with the CHIMERA SDK, ARACHNID features software to control and monitor MAML workflows.

 ## MACROSLOW includes NVIDIA hardware guides and Integration:

 The DUNES SDK leverages NVIDIA’s hardware ecosystem for robotics, AI, and quantum-classical computing.
 It supports: